Hongda-OSU/GiftGuru/README.md

 Important notes about hosting:

 1. Fork the Project to your own repo.
 2. The project is hosted using firebase.
 The authentication and sign-up logics is also down in firebase.
-However, if you want to continue work on this project, you cannot use our firebase.
-Follow the instruction in firebase and change the [file](https://github.com/394-w24/GiftGuru/blob/master/utilities/firebase.js) when you finished.
+   - However, if you want to continue work on this project, you cannot use our firebase.
+   - Follow the instruction in firebase and change this [file](https://github.com/394-w24/GiftGuru/blob/master/utilities/firebase.js) when you finished.
 3. In order to have a working website on the internet, you have to host your backend, not locally!